MooersLab/pymolsnips/README.md

 <h3>TextMate (tm, Mac only)</h3>

-TextMate is now freely available but only for Mac OS.
+[TextMate](https://macromates.com) is now freely available but only for Mac OS.
-It is mature project with occasional updates.
+It is a mature project with occasional updates.
 TextMate has been a pioneer in the development of snippet libraries.
 TextMate snippets can be ported to Sublime Text.
 Each snippet is stored in a separate file with the file extension .tmSnippet.